twlndark/twlndark/README.md

         <summary><b>pony town</b></summary>
         <br>
         <ul>
-          <li>Cuddle&hug comfort, you're always welcome to sit with me—I may sometimes not speak
+          <li>Cuddle&hug comfort, you're always welcome to sit with me—I may not always speak nor respond
-          <li>I rarely interact first unless I'm sending you a crown or compliments for your pony
           <li>I don't like making friends, if I sit with you it doesnt mean I wish to be in your life
-          <li>Anyone can interact, just keep yourself from romanticizing real life issues infront of me
+          <li>Anyone can interact, just keep yourself from being an incompetent idiot infront of me.
+I block freely
       </details>
     </td>
   </tr>